 Marvel is not the juggernaut it once was!
 It’s very unlikely they will ever be able to recapture that same consistent lightning in the bottle they were able to from 2012 to 2019!
 However, films like Deadpool & Wolverine have proven that audiences will still show up to these movies if it includes characters that they are deeply invested in and/or at least STRONGLY familiar with!
 And with the return of Robert Downey Jr. as Iron Ma…….I mean Doctor Doom, Chris Evans as Captain America, Chris Hemsworth as Thor, and the original X-Men from the Fox Marvel universe, Marvel will certainly be looking to capitalize on the familiarly and nostalgia of their past to make this the gigantic hit it will need to be!

 The main question though is how much longer can they lean into that before audiences are sick and tired of it all together?!
-Will there be enough easter eggs, callbacks, and fan service cameos to overcome it’s messy and rushed development cycle and make back on what certainly be an INCREDIBLY bloated budget?!
-Can they end this film in a way that will get audiences excited for Secret Wars in 2027 and whatever comes next for the MCU?
+Will there be enough easter eggs, callbacks, and fan service cameos to overcome it’s messy and rushed development cycle and make back on what certainly will be an INCREDIBLY bloated budget?!
+Can they end this film in a way that will get audiences excited for Secret Wars in 2027 and whatever comes next for the MCU after that?
 The Russo Brothers have had a remarkable level of success with Marvel in the past but they might just have their work cut out for them here!

-Still, if it does end up somehow sticking the landing on what has been an uneven as hell multiverse saga, I can see Doomsday doing Age of Ultron-level numbers (Remember when THAT was considered a box office disappointment for Marvel?).
-If not, then I can see this being another Rise of Skywalker situation, in just BARELY making it past the billion dollar mark and putting this franchise on hold for several years so they could rethink their strategy for the future.
+Still, if it does end up somehow sticking the landing on what has been an uneven as hell multiverse saga, I can see Doomsday doing Age of Ultron-level numbers (Remember when THAT was considered a box office disappointment for Marvel?) or right around the numbers of the first Avengers movie.
+If not, then I can see this being another Rise of Skywalker situation, in just BARELY making it past the billion dollar mark and putting this franchise on hold for several years, forced to several rethink their strategy for the future.
 While this will still do more than enough to be qualified as one of the highest grossing films of the year, whether or not this will change the “post-Endgame MCU bad” narrative remains to be seen!

 3.)
 Spider-Man: Brand New Day